-• 12.
-Achievements as an accredited official: This section is for judges, stewards, Chef d'équipe, course designers, technical delegates, veterinarians, team managers.
+12. Achievements as an accredited official:

+This section is for judges, stewards, Chef d'équipe, course designers, technical delegates, veterinarians, team managers.
 We see your roles as very important.
 Please list the nature of your accreditation, e.g. FEI judge or steward, and the major competitions at which you have worked.

-13. Achievements in the mainstream: We know that some of our distinguished alumni have business and professional accomplishments to your credit.
+13. Achievements in the mainstream:

+We know that some of our distinguished alumni have business and professional accomplishments to your credit.
 Please outline these for us and tell us a bit about how you believe Pony Club contributed to your success.

-14. Please contribute any favourite memories you have of Pony Club: DO V OU HAVE A RECENT PHOTO (OR A BLAST FROM THE PAST) THAT YOU CAN SEND US TO INCLUDE YOUR POSTING?
+DO YOU HAVE A RECENT PHOTO (OR A BLAST FROM THE PAST) THAT YOU CAN SEND US TO INCLUDE WITH YOUR POSTING?
 If so, we will scan it and return it to you.
-Send all information to walloffame@canadianponyclub.org